Mitie

 Mitie Group PLC (pronounced "mighty") is a British strategic outsourcing and energy services company.
 It provides infrastructure consultancy, facilities management, property management, energy and healthcare services.
-It has a head office at The Shard in London and more than 200 smaller offices throughout the United Kingdom and Ireland.
+It has a head office at The Shard in London, more than 200 smaller offices throughout the United Kingdom and Ireland and, as of June 2026, employs 84,000 people.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Foundation and early activities

-Mitie was founded by David Telling and Ian Stewart as MESL in 1987.
+Mitie was founded by David Telling as MESL in 1987.
 One year later, the company was listed on the London Stock Exchange for the first time.
 It merged with Highgate & Job in 1989, after which it was renamed the Mitie Group.

 Throughout the 2000s, the company pursued a strategy of growth through the acquisitions of various other businesses.
 In March 2006, it acquired Initial Security, a leading security business.
 During 2007, Mitie acquired Robert Prettie & Co.
 Ltd in exchange for £32.7m and incorporated the specialist plumbing, heating and mechanical services business into their Property Services division.
 In 2008, Mitie continued its strategy through the acquisition of Catering Partnership and DW Tilley; the latter purchase allowed Mitie to expand its roofing services nationwide.
 During 2009, Mitie completed the acquisition of Dalkia Facilities Management in exchange for £130m, which bolstered its Technical Facilities Management capability; it also expanded into social housing through the purchase of Environmental Property Services (EPS) for £38.5m.
 During 2010, Mitie acquired the integrated facilities management business of Dalkia in Ireland.